varshitha-acog/reForge/docs/source/index.rst

   Skim through the available documentation and examples provided within the package to learn about the various tools and workflows.

 For Developers
 --------------

 - **contribution guidelines:**
-  if you plan to contribute to reforge, please refer to the developer documentation for coding standards, testing procedures, and version control guidelines.
+  if you plan to contribute to reForge, please refer to the developer documentation for coding standards, testing procedures, and version control guidelines.

 - **testing and documentation:**